ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 a ZeroSlackr forum thread and say a word of thanks.
 If you are feeling particularly nice, feel free to donate via ZeroSlackr's SourceForge page.
-I myself have been working on this through my 2GB iPod nano (for which I also rely on soley for music as well) but I do not currently have any plans on buying a new iPod nor iPhone/iPod Touch.
+I myself have been working on this through my 2GB iPod nano (which is near battery-dead due to the hundreds of reboots and reformats) and more recently a Sansa e250 (thanks to the kindness of Larry Riedel).
+I do not, however, plan on buying a new iPod nor iPhone/iPod Touch so, unless other developers join, the project will end when my iPod dies (hopefully Project ZeroSlackr will be complete by then).
-I may buy a Sansa e200 as I am currently depending on others with the SansaLinux port.
-Donations would help.

 Either way, I hope you enjoy using ZeroSlackr and remember to leave a word of thanks somewhere or, better yet, help